-Over time I added to my collection by attending local, state and national Reptile Shows to purchase new snakes to create small focused breeding colonies.
+Over time I added to my collection by attending local, state and national Reptile Shows to purchase new species of snakes to create small, focused breeding colonies.
 I also met some really interesting people at these shows who later became customers and good friends.
 Successful pairings of selected breeders soon began to yield multiple clutches of eggs to be incubated until hatching time.
 To this day, watching hatchlings emerge from their eggs is still one of my very favorite times.
 Each baby snake is like a gift, it’s almost like Christmas!

 So that’s the story of how Split Rock Reptiles got started.
 About the name…it comes from my first memory of fishing with my Dad and my two brothers, at a place called Split Rock Reservoir in northern New Jersey.

 Our reputation and customers are our greatest assets.
 We strive for 100% customer satisfaction and are often rewarded with repeat customers.
 We guarantee that no animal leaves the SRR facility unless it is 100% healthy, mite free (we have no mites), properly sexed and feeding consistently to our satisfaction.
-All animals are shipped in new polystyrene insulated boxes with appropriate cold/heat packs to ensure their safe delivery to their new home.
+All animals are shipped in new insulated boxes with appropriate cold/heat packs to ensure their safe delivery to their new home.
 We are always available to our customers for post-sale “Tech Support” regarding specific questions about your SRR animal through email.

 We guarantee our animal’s genetics with written documentation stating the animal’s identification number, hatch date, sex and the genetics.
 We also provide the parentage (Sire and Dam) that produced the animal(s).
 We only guarantee the genetics for breedings of animals produced by SRR.
 We cannot guarantee the genetics of SRR animals bred to other animals not produced by SRR, especially those that are claimed to be heterozygous for various traits (desired trait: non-visually apparent in the recessive state).